top of page

 OAC is located approximately 5 miles from downtown Atlanta, at 1442 Richland Road, Atlanta, GA 30310.
 The site has been integral to the Fulton County and Atlanta Public Schools Systems.

-WAWA’s environmental education programs at the OAC engage local youth, ranging from elementary to college-age in service-learning activities field trips, and interpretive hikes throughout the 26-acre old-growth forest, seeking to impact the visitor’s attitudes and behaviors about nature.
+WAWA’s environmental programs at the OAC engage the entire community with nature based activities throughout the 26-acre old-growth forest, seeking to impact the visitor’s attitudes and behaviors about nature.
+Participants learn about the importance of their role as stewards of a healthy and sustainable environment.

 bottom of page